Noor Nuyten: Education

 Nuyten followed a postgraduate program at HISK in Ghent (BE), and studied at Malmö Art Academy (SE) and Art Academy Minerva Groningen (NL).
 In 2015, she was a guest resident at the Rijksakademie van beeldende kunsten in Amsterdam (NL).

 Work

-Nuyten is known for her diverse artistic practice, and multimedia works providing new ways to engage in a critical but humorous relationship with rationally structured systems.
+Nuyten is known for her diverse artistic practice and multimedia work, providing new ways to engage in a critical but humorous relationship with rationally structured systems.